mudasobwa/mudasobwa.github.io/_posts/2018-05-21-to-if-or-not-to-if.md

 ## Conclusion

-Any time I found myself blindly typing `if ` I pause for a while and talk to my internal rubber duck (her name is Jess, btw.)
+Any time I found myself blindly typing `if`, I pause for a while and talk to my internal rubber duck (her name is Jess, btw.)
 “Jess, is there any way to avoid `if` clause here?”
 I ask inevitably.
 And you know what?—In most cases she responds with “yes” and we invent a robust well-designed solution